jeiranj/assignment8/README.md

 -- Suppose further that we have $1000 to invest on the first day.

+Simply type in the command line:  python ass8.py
 This will run a simulation to determine how to make that investment on the first day. i.e. Should we make a single $1000 investment, or 1000 $1 investments (or something in between)?